-IAP will schedule a wrap-up meeting with you to review the program and discuss future endeavors.
-At this meeting, IAP will ask you for feedback on the materials you were provided as part of your PL position and ask for feedback on ways we can improve our services.
+Your SAA will schedule a wrap-up meeting with you to review the program and discuss future program planning.
+At this meeting, we will ask you for feedback on the materials you were provided as part of your PL position and ask for feedback on ways we can improve our services.